arran4/tsobjectutils/README.md

 By using the `props` component you both have created:
 * an option on how to initialize the object
 * an easy way to copy an object
+* an easy way to unmarshal a deseiralized json object into an object with some assurance as to the content

 # Definitions